Farever Warrior Guide: Rage, Skills, And Best Build

 | Bruiser Build | Blends damage and defense, staying active in melee while using survival tools at the right time. |

 The safest current build direction is bruiser.
 Warrior should not ignore damage, and it should not ignore survival.
-The class gets better when it can stay in melee long enough to keep building Rage, then spend that Rage when the fight needs a heavy push.
+The class gets better when it can stay in melee long enough to build Rage, then spend that Rage when the fight needs a heavy push.

 Warrior Weapons And Arsenal Build Choices